z-aki/z-aki.github.io/docs/rti/posts/bmtc.md

     type: question

-1. Please provide any documents, proposals, consultations, expression of intent, ideas, or studies :material-calendar: after 01.01.2022 regarding BMTC bus priority lane, its implementation or feasibility.
+1. Please provide any documents, proposals, consultations, expression of intent, ideas, or studies dated after 01.01.2022 regarding BMTC bus priority lane, its implementation or feasibility.

 2. Please provide any documents, proposals, consultations, expression of intent,